icecmach/arch_installation_guide/README.md

 1. [optional] if you would like to ssh into your target machine you will need to:
 - Create a password for the ISO root user with the `passwd` command; and,
 - Ensure that `ssh` is running with `systemctl status sshd` (if it isn't start it with `systemctl start ssdhd`).
-2. Set the console keybooard layout (US by default):
+2. Set the console keyboard layout (US by default):
 - list available keymaps with `localectl list-keymaps`; and,
 - load the keymap with `loadkeys <your keymap here>`.
 3. [optional] set the font size with `setfont ter-132b`.